Katya Henry Flaunts Curvy Booty In Sexy New Instagram Selfie

 Katya Henry has been showcasing her curvy booty in a variety of creative posts lately on her Instagram feed, but arguably, none have been as raunchy as her newest post.
-In the new snap, the hottie posed on her stomach and took the selfie in a small thong.
+In the new snap, she posed on her stomach and took the selfie in a small thong.

-The model emphasized her derrière by striking a sexy pose, and lifted her booty in the air.
-Her face was partially visible in the right hand corner of the frame, although she sported a pair of round, brown sunglasses that obscured her eyes.
-She brushed her locks over her right shoulder and it glowed in the bright sunlight.
-Plus, Katya placed her hand on her hair, bringing attention to her neon yellow manicure and various rings.
+The model emphasized her derrière by striking a sexy pose and lifted her booty in the air.
+Her face was partially visible in the right-hand corner of the frame, although she sported a pair of round brown sunglasses that obscured her eyes.
+She brushed her locks over her right shoulder as her locks glowed in the bright sunlight.

+Katya placed her hand on her hair, bringing attention to her neon yellow manicure and various rings.
 She wore two rings on her middle finger, including a bedazzled one with what appeared to be a diamond.

-The cutie wore a pair of black thong bikini bottoms that hugged the sides of her upper hips and left her bare derrière on show.
+The model wore a pair of black thong bikini bottoms that hugged the sides of her upper hips and left her bare derrière on show.
 Her skin looked flawless in the shot and her curves were hard to miss.

-It looked like Katya was lounging on a gray and pink chair with a bright turquoise towel laid on top.
+It looked like Katya was lounging on a gray-and-pink chair with a bright turquoise towel laid on top.
 Further beyond her in the distance was the ocean.

 The picture was taken on a sunny day with no visible clouds, and a beam of sunlight lit up the left upper corner of the frame.